I. An Act of Napster-Like Piracy Makes the Super Roulette Strategy Freeware

-Most of the gambling roulette systems I saw at freeadultstuff/gamble/302systems/ pile up to nothing more than junk.
-Very few systems have some value by just touching mathematics.
-Surprise, surprise I saw also Powerplay Roulette on the list!
+Most of the gambling roulette systems I saw pile up to nothing more than junk.
+Very few strategies have some value by just touching mathematics.
+Surprise, surprise — I saw also Powerplay Roulette on the list!
 Remember the gambler named Chip who caused some disruption at this web site?
-"Chip Casher" said that Power Play Roulette System sold for some $5,000 (sic!)
-If you read the page, you'll find out that Chip was, for sure, on the payroll of the casinos.
-He was also a felon, an educator on the payroll of The New York City School District!
+"Chip Casher" said that Power Play Roulette System sold for some $5,000 (five thousand US dollars!)

 No exaggeration!
-Let them take me to court, if they wish or dare I'd make the same statements and produce compelling evidence!
+Let them take me to court, if they wish or dare — I'd make the same statements and produce compelling evidence!
 Better still, I suggest you take my statements to the bank!
 By the way, I licensed my Super Roulette Strategy for only $100 back in the year of grace 2000!
 No wonder (some of) the gambling suckers I sold my super systems to reacted cutthroat-like against me.
 They wanted me to STOP licensing my roulette systems!
-I'm afraid they won.
-I was so disgusted when this millennium started, that I stopped promoting or selling anything casino gambling.
-I have grown gigantically, though.
-I no longer know what intimidation means.
-I no longer make decisions as to appease thickheaded bullish pirates, or bitterly-envious gambling authors, or threatening casino executives.
-Only Truth dictates to me.
+NOT!!!

 An inventory of free and outrageously priced roulette systems.